 Let's look at another story.
 This is the story of a girl I grew up with.
 We weren't friends, but lived in the same neighborhood, went to the same high school, and our families stayed in touch through the community.

-This girl was smart – top of her class, went to an Ivy League school, got a degree in physics.
+This girl was smart — top of her class, went to an Ivy League school, and got a degree in physics.
 Smart girl.
-But book smart…
+But book smart . . .

-When we asked what her plans were – she wanted to become a General Counsel to a Fourtune 500 company – right out of college.
-Ummm…aren't we skipping a few steps here.
+When we asked what her plans were, we found out she wanted to become a General Counsel to a Fortune 500 company — right out of college.
+Um, aren't we skipping a few steps here?

 What Makes for a Financially Negligent College Student?

-This is a tough question – you may even disagree that either of these students were truly negligent financially.
+This is a tough question — you may even disagree that either of these students were truly financially negligent.
 When thinking about what makes a college student financially negligent, here are some descriptions I thought of:

-- Has no concept of the value of money because he or she has never had to earn it and pay for their own things
+- They have no concept of the value of money because they never had to earn it and pay for their own things.

-- Has no concept of the value of education because he or she never had any skin in the game
+- They have no concept of the value of education because they never had any skin in the game.

-- Spends money freely since his or her parents will always send more money
+- They spend money freely since their parents will always send more money.

-- Doesn't truly apply himself or herself since everything has been and is being provided
+- They don't truly apply themselves since everything has been and is being provided.

 I also thought about this one, because I've also seen it in some cases where the parents don't pay for everything, but also don't say anything:

-- Takes out student loans for lifestyle reasons, rather than education reasons
+- They take out student loans for lifestyle reasons, rather than education reasons.

 The High Cost of Supporting Financially Negligent Students